Best Habit Trackers for iOS in 2026

 For data-driven people who want to understand their behavior patterns deeply, Done provides the insights.
 You can spot trends like "I complete morning habits 90% of the time but evening habits only 60%" or "My workout streak always breaks on Thursdays."

-Best for: iPhone users who enjoy data and want deep insights into their habit patterns.
+iPhone users who enjoy data and want deep insights into their habit patterns.
 People who make decisions based on metrics and trends rather than feel.
+Quantified self enthusiasts who track everything and analyze the patterns.
+Anyone who finds spreadsheets and charts motivating rather than intimidating.

 Best for Streaks: Everyday